jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Non-interactives to leave on the desk, places for the rat to scurry
 	- Pipes, wall objects, etc.

+# Builds
+- Test and make builds for Web

+- Test and make builds for Windows

+- Test and make builds for Mac

 # Misc
+- Fix issue where inspected objects have arbitrary Y position differences
+	- Noticeable on poster vs. handbook
+	- Ideally set these to write to a sprite in the inspect area

 - Have a "Start Shift" button, maybe on the spawner button arm
 	- Trigger the spot lights to flash
 	- Conveyor animation starts